CHAK-MING/DAGForge/README.md

 > [!NOTE]
 > **DAGForge is in Active Development.**
-> We are building a high-performance DAG workflow orchestrator built with modern C++23, inspired by the architecture of Apache Airflow but optimized for performance and low-latency execution.
+> DAGForge is a high-performance single-node DAG engine built with modern C++23.
+> It focuses on low-latency scheduling for small to medium pipelines.

 <div align="center">